ishimto/maven-hello-world/README.md

 6. go to ./ingress-nginx/README.md and follow this guide

-7. go to ./helm and write the following command to create helm release
+7. go to ./helm and write the following command to create helm release helm install [your-release-name) .
 8. wait few seconds then check your ingress host url, congrats!!!!

+if you change something in the manifest, run: helm upgrade [your-release-name) .

 ### Deployment Strategy: